kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 Open http://localhost:3000 to view it in your browser.

+Public files:
+- `public/index.html` is the CRA HTML template with a `<div id="root">` mount point.
+- `public/manifest.json` defines basic PWA metadata (optional).
+- `public/assets/` is where runtime-served images should live and be referenced as `/assets/...`.

 ### `npm run healthcheck`

 Performs a simple HTTP request to the configured HOST/PORT (or defaults) and exits 0 if reachable.
 You can also set `HEALTHCHECK_PATH` to adjust the path.